The North Face vs Columbia Sportswear: which is the right gear for you?

 TNF’s ThermoBall Collection also now uses 100% recycled materials, plus their Explore Fund supports non-profit organizations with an aim of getting people outdoors.

-Good On You, which rates fashion brands based on their ethical and environmental performance and policies, gives TNF a 'good' rating.
-The website reports: "The North Face has good animal welfare policies and has good policies to eliminate hazardous chemicals in its supply chain.”
-The ratings include 3/5 for the planet, 3/5 for people and 4/5 for animals.
+Good On You, which rates fashion brands based on their ethical and environmental performance and policies, gives TNF an 'It's a start' rating.
+The website reports: "The North Face has good policies to monitor water use in its supply chain but is not taking adequate steps to ensure payment of a living wage for its workers.”
+The ratings include 3/5 for the planet, 3/5 for people and 3/5 for animals.
 Find out more

 Meanwhile, Columbia received a rating of 'not good enough' from Good On You.
-The watchdog claims: “Columbia is not taking adequate steps to manage its greenhouse gas emissions.”
+The watchdog claims: “Columbia is not taking adequate steps to ensure payment of a living wage for its workers.”
 Columbia received ratings of 2/5 across the board for planet, people and animals.

 We also considered alternative consumer watchdog, Ethical Consumer, which assesses a number of outdoor companies on environmental issues, as well as ethics.